 The advantage of cloud CRM for SMBs

-Ultimately, cloud service offerings can have substantial advantages.
-Indeed, according to a groundbreaking 2014 report by Computer Economics, cloud adopters often experience a 20+% reduction in their IT spend.
+Ultimately, cloud service offerings can have substantial advantages, and cloud adopters often experience a 40+% reduction in their IT spend.

 For those with limited capital expense budgets and difficulty predicting future usage and business needs, SaaS models can be liberating.
 It helps them to reduce operating expenses and offer services that compete with larger organizations – while freeing up staff to focus on revenue-generating activities.